Migoli

 Migoli (May 8, 1944 – July 11, 1963) was an Irish-bred, British-trained Thoroughbred racehorse bred and raced by the Aga Khan III.
-Trained in England by Frank Butters, Migoli's win in the 1948 Prix de l'Arc de Triomphe was the first for an English-trained horse since 1923 and there would not be another until 1971.
+Trained in England by Frank Butters, Migoli's win in the 1948 Prix de l'Arc de Triomphe in France was the first for an English-trained horse since 1923 and there would not be another until 1971.

 Background

 Sired by the 1938 Epsom Derby winner, Bois Roussel, his damsire Bahram was the 1935 British Triple Crown Champion.
 His dam Mah Iran, was a half-sister of the Derby winner Mahmoud.
 In addition to Migoli, Mah Iran produced Star of Iran, the dam of Petite Etoile.